lgoe-ac/oscar-website/meetings/2021-09/exercises.md

 <p class="message">
 This is a live document and will be updated during the week.

-Please talk to us and each other all the time.
+Please talk to us and each other!
 </p>

 * This will become a table of contents (this text will be scrapped).